Thomas-M-Krystyan/ApiGenerator/README.md

   In the future, you should always try to write your code starting from the top-to-bottom approach.
 In other words, please follow: "API first" rule. :)

-- Since the application is already doing it's job, further development is not considered anymore.
+- Since the application is already doing its job, further development is not considered anymore.
-  Application was tried in battle (production environment) and succeeded.
+  The application was tried in flames of battle (production environment) and succeeded.

-  For further reference, create your own enhancements if you like.
+  For further reference: create your own enhancements if you like.

   Propositions for nice to have enhancements:

-  a) extracting configurations into .json or .xml files, to not recompile the code every time when the current **Config.cs** file was changed.
+  **a)** extracting configurations into .json or .xml files, to not recompile the code every time when the current **Config.cs** file was changed.
 This will reduce the maintenance effort even more(!)

-  b) using the new MSBuild library to create Project and Classes programatically and to provide an additional layer of syntax validation (my app will not check or prompt you about invalid syntax beforehand)
+  **b)** using the new **library exposing MS Build functions** to create Project and Classes programatically and to provide an additional layer of syntax validation (my app will not check or prompt you about invalid syntax beforehand.
+Sometimes mistakes with generation of very complex API interfaces may stil occur.
+In such case, just fix the issues in the new API interface manually / fix the issue in the code / raise the ticket)
   > https://stackoverflow.com/questions/43078438/building-msbuild-15-project-programmatically

-  c) creating from this application an extension for Visual Studio, so you do not have to include these projects into your own solution anymore
+  **c)** creating from this application an extension for Visual Studio, so you do not have to include these projects into your own solution anymore

-- For backward-compatibility purpose (working with WPF / UI layers) the code was rewritten and downgraded from .NET Core 5 back into .NET Framework 4.7.2 (feel free to use the latest benefit of modern .NET frameworks and latest C# syntax flavors <3 as soon as your legacy project allows for that)
+- For backward-compatibility purpose (working with WPF / UI layers) the code was rewritten and downgraded from .NET Core 5 back into .NET Framework 4.7.2
+  > Feel free to use the latest benefit of modern .NET frameworks and latest C# syntax flavors as long as your legacy project allows your to do that

+---

 Best wishess,
 Thomas M. Krystyan